2nd Light Antiaircraft Missile Battalion: History

-The 2nd Light Antiaircraft Missile Battalion was activated at Marine Corps Training Center 29 Palms, California on August 1, 1960.
+The 2nd Light Antiaircraft Missile Battalion was activated at Marine Corps Training Center 29 Palms, California on 1 August 1960.
 At the time of activation the battalion consisted of just a Headquarters and Service Battery as the personnel that would form the firing batteries were still undergoing conversion training on the HAWK missile at Fort Bliss, Texas.
-At the completion of their training in January 1961 the Marines at Fort Bliss joined the battalion at MCB 29 Palms and helped fill out the four firing batteries that were formed between February 5-8, 1961.
-On September 14, 1960, "D" Battery, 2nd LAAM became the first HAWK battery to be tactically airlifted from its home installation to its firing point.
+At the completion of their training in January 1961 the Marines at Fort Bliss joined the battalion at MCB 29 Palms and helped fill out the four firing batteries that were formed between 5–8 February 1961.
+On 14 September 1960, "D" Battery, 2nd LAAM became the first HAWK battery to be tactically airlifted from its home installation to its firing point.
 Three Marine Corps Lockheed Martin KC-130s made a total of 13 trips over 10 hours to complete the movement from 29 Palms out to San Clemente Island.
-The battalion was reassigned from Force Troops to Air, Fleet Marine FOrce, Pacific on May 10, 1962.
+The battalion was reassigned from Force Troops to Air, Fleet Marine FOrce, Pacific on 10 May 1962.

 In September 1965 the battalion deployed to Chu Lai, Republic of Vietnam.
 2nd LAAM remained in Vietnam until October 1968 when it returned to MCB 29 Palms.
 Upon its return, the battalion fell under the command of Marine Air Control Group 38 and the 3rd Marine Aircraft Wing.
-On April 1, 1971 the battalion relocated to Marine Corps Air Station Yuma, Arizona.
+On 1 April 1971 the battalion relocated to Marine Corps Air Station Yuma, Arizona.